Webdevava/MySQL-ERN-CRUD/README.md

         npm run dev
         ```

+    The Frontend should now be accessible at `http://localhost:5173`.
-    The application should now be accessible at `http://localhost:3000`.
+    The Backend should now be accessible at `http://localhost:8000`.

 ## Usage